-- County Attorney Investigators
+County Attorney Investigators

-- Investigators employed by a county attorney's office who are certified law enforcement officers and who are deputized as investigators for the county attorney's office by the sheriff of the applicable county.
+Investigators employed by a county attorney's office who are certified law enforcement officers and who are deputized as investigators for the county attorney's office by the sheriff of the applicable county.

-- County Jailers Jailers or detention officers

-who perform duties as jailers including but

-not limited to the transportation of inmates,

-who are certified as having completed jailer

-training pursuant to chapter 80B and who are

-employed by a county as jailers.

-- Department of Corrections Employees

-Designated employees of the Department of Corrections (this group includes employees whose primary job responsibility is, through ongoing direct inmate contact, to enforce and maintain discipline, safety and security within a correctional facility).
-By law, the Department of Corrections and the Human Resources Enterprise of the Department of Administrative Services jointly determine

-- DOT Peace Officers Peace officers as defined in Iowa Code section 321.477 employed by the Department of Transportation.
+- County Jailers Jailers or detention officers who perform duties as jailers including but not limited to the transportation of inmates, who are certified as having completed jailer training pursuant to chapter 80B and who are employed by a county as jailers. - Department of Corrections Employees Designated employees of the Department of Corrections (this group includes employees whose primary job responsibility is, through ongoing direct inmate contact, to enforce and maintain discipline, safety and security within a correctional facility).
+By law, the Department of Corrections and the Human Resources Enterprise of the Department of Administrative Services jointly determine which job classes are covered. - DOT Peace Officers Peace officers as defined in Iowa Code section 321.477 employed by the Department of Transportation. - Emergency Medical Service Providers Emergency medical service providers who provide emergency medical services, as defined in section 147A.1 and who are not members of the retirement systems established in chapter 410 or 411. - Fire Prevention Inspector Peace Officers Employees of the Department of Public Safety designated as fire prevention inspector peace officers. - Insurance Special Investigators Employees of the insurance division of the department of commerce who are certified by the lowa law enforcement academy and perform the duties of a peace officer. - Marshals, Police Officers (Including Part-Time Police Officers) and Firefighters